 It may be hard to tell the difference at first glance, but engineered hardwood is often a better choice over hardwood laminate.
 Hardwood laminate doesn't have the same style or durability as engineered wood based on how it is constructed and how it achieves its wood look.

 Engineered wood is considered to be a superior product over hardwood laminate due to that top layer of true wood.
-The surface of hardwood laminate is an assimilation of actual wood, and beneath that photo is a core of high density fiberboard.
+The surface of hardwood laminate is a depiction of actual wood, and beneath that photo is a core of high density fiberboard.
 This makes it less expensive than engineered wood, but also more susceptible to damage and not as easy to repair.